P0172 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 What Is Bank 1?

-In V-engines (such as a V6 or V8), “banks” of cylinders make up each half of the “V” shape.
+In V-engines (such as a V6 or V8), “banks” of cylinders comprise each side of the “V” setup.
 For example, in a V8, each bank contains four cylinders.

 These two banks are (creatively) referred to as Bank 1 and Bank 2.
-Bank 1 is the exhaust system, cat, and oxygen sensors attached to the bank containing cylinder #1.
+Bank 1 is the exhaust system, cat, and oxygen sensors linked to the bank containing cylinder #1.

-Every manufacturer numbers cylinders differently.
-Check your owner’s manual to find which one it is.
-Once you know this, you’ll have found Bank 1.
+Each manufacturer labels cylinders in a distinctive way.
+Consult your manual to determine which one it is.
+This will lead you to Bank 1.

 Why Your Car Has A P0172 Code